-  Only Fund Representatives are authorized to receive fund statements of information concerning activities of a donor designated fund.
-Release of fund information to auditors will be done only upon written request of the Fund Representative.
+Only Fund Representatives are authorized to receive fund statements of information concerning the activities of a donor-designated fund.
+The release of fund information to auditors will be done only upon the written request of the Fund Representative.
 For memorial funds, the family will designate a Fund Representative.

-  For unrestricted, field or interest, administrative endowment or other funds created by the Board of Directors, it will be their discretion to designate others as Fund Representatives.
+For the unrestricted, field of interest, administrative endowment, or other funds created by the Board of Directors, it will be their discretion to designate others as Fund Representatives.

 Publication of Donor Names

 The names of all individual donors will be listed in BGCA’s annual report and/or in similar public relations communications.
 Exceptions will be made for any donor who specifically requests anonymity.

 BGCKC will not publish the specific amount of any donor’s gift without the permission of the donor.
 Donors making gifts to BGCKC by bequest or other testamentary device are deemed to have granted such permission.

 Donors should be aware that it is BGCKC’s policy, from time to time, to publish the current market value of its funds from which a reader may be able to determine the approximate size of a donor’s gift.

 The names of donors of memorial or honor gifts may be released to the honoree, next of kin, or appropriate member of the immediate family unless otherwise specified by the donor.
 Gift amounts are not to be released without the express consent of the donor.